Highlights

 Various kinds of insulation

 All six types of asbestos pose a significant risk to the health of human beings.
-The disease that’s most commonly associated with asbestos exposure is mesothelioma, an aggressive and often terminal type of cancer that affects the tissue lining of most internal organs (known as the mesothelium).
-Its symptoms include chest or abdominal pain, harsh coughing, shortness of breath, nausea, and unexplained weight loss.
+The disease most commonly associated with asbestos exposure is mesothelioma, an aggressive and often terminal type of cancer that affects the tissue lining of most internal organs (known as the mesothelium).
+Symptoms include chest or abdominal pain, harsh coughing, shortness of breath, nausea, and unexplained weight loss.

 Asbestosis is also caused by inhaling asbestos fibers.
 Over a prolonged period of exposure, these fibers eventually create fibrous tissue scars in the lungs, resulting in shortness of breath, a persistent cough, and chest discomfort or pain.
 The symptoms may be mild or severe and usually only become noticeable years after the period of exposure.
-Given current workplace regulations, it’s rare for people to acquire this disease if they’re following workplace safety guidelines.
+Given current workplace regulations, it is rare for people to acquire this disease if they are following workplace safety guidelines.

 If you want to determine if your home contains asbestos, the most important thing is not to touch it or attempt to remove it yourself.
 This is one area of home improvement where a DIY approach poses a real risk of physical danger to the DIYer and anyone in the area.
-Instead, hire an experienced asbestos abatement company near you and leave this job to the professionals.
+Instead, hire a professional asbestos testing company to take a sample of the material and analyze it for you.